danielhpavey/exeter-tiny-house/posts/pages/home.md

 ---
 title: 'Welcome'
 metaTitle: 'Welcome to the Exeter Tiny House Community'
-metaDesc: 'Welcome to the Exeter Tiny House Community'
+metaDesc: 'Welcome to the Exeter Tiny House Community.
+We are currently working hard behind the scenes to make our collective vision a reality and create a beautiful community of tiny homes in or around Exeter in Devon UK.'
-socialImage: images/22-09-2021.jpg
+socialImage: tiny-house-group.jpg
 date: '2021-09-22'
 tags:
   - pages